bstoll19/Asynchronous-Graph-Visualization/README.md

 Contributor
 -----------

-This project was completed by Brigid Stoll
+This project was completed by Brigid Stoll.